Re-live old memories and create new ones.

 Queen's Clothing and Merchandise

 Need a sweater for the football game?
 There are several places on campus to buy some new Queen's gear:

-Kingston's Visitor Information Centre is located at 209 Ontario Street in the heart of downtown across from Kingston's historic City Hall.
+Kingston's Visitor Information Centre is located at 209 Ontario St. in the heart of downtown across from Kingston's historic City Hall.
 It is open daily to answer all your questions about what to see and do or where to stay or dine – all the local information you need to help make your stay an enjoyable one.

-For group bookings, check with your Reunion Coordinator in the Classes, Clubs & Groups Directory to see if one has been made for your year at a Kingston hotel.
+For group bookings, check with your Reunion Co-ordinator in the Classes, Clubs & Groups Directory to see if one has been made for your year at a Kingston hotel.

 This information is typically shared in your Class Reunion emails.
 If you are not receiving your emails, we might not have current contact information for you.
 Update your information through our secure Address Update form or email our Contact Centre.

 Tip: Group Bookings are often released about 5-6 weeks before Homecoming if the rooms haven’t been booked.
 If you checked during the summer and were unable to find availability, it’s possible that more space at the key downtown hotels will open up closer to the homecoming date.